-One of the most interesting applications of EPAT (Extracorporeal Pulse Activation Technology) is the treatment of pseudarthrosis.
+One of the most interesting applications of ESWT (Extracorporeal Shock Wave Therapy) is the treatment of pseudarthrosis.
 In Pseudarthrosis: Treatment with Focused Shock Waves, you will learn why a growing number of orthopedists use this method as a viable alternative to surgery.
 Treatment is non-invasive and can be performed on an outpatient basis, which shortens patient recovery.

-Written by the esteemed Dr. Frank Bätje, this reference guide gives you a wealth of useful information on treating pseudarthrosis with Extracorporeal Shock Wave Therapy (ESWT).
+Written by the esteemed Dr. Frank Bätje, this reference guide gives you a wealth of useful information on treating pseudarthrosis with ESWT (Extracorporeal Shock Wave Therapy).
 Dive into the theories behind how shock waves work, and learn more about how to use this technique in your everyday practice, from preparation to application of treatment.

 Explore topics that include: